-Arkansas Farm Bureau has published an Election Directory, listing candidates in primary and general elections, every election year since 1972.
+The 2022 edition.
+A listing of candidates in primary and general elections, published every election year since 1972 by Arkansas Farm Bureau.